Cupidigia/Tirannia

 this mass of boulders had not yet collapsed.

-[7] In the context of the novel sighting of a ruina, a change in the landscape of Hell, Virgilio thus references the “other time” he came this way.
-However, any reference to Virgilio’s first trip to lower Hell only serves to problematize our beloved guide, since it reminds us that he once undertook this same journey under the aegis of a very different power from the one that sends him now.
-In Inferno 2 Virgilio explains to Dante-pilgrim (and thus to us) that he was sent to Dante’s aid by ladies from heaven, particularly Beatrice.
-In Inferno 9 Virgilio explains to Dante-pilgrim (and thus to us) that he had been summoned to undertake the trip into lowest Hell on a prior occasion.
+[7] Thus, in the context of the novel sighting of a ruina, of a disruption in the landscape of Hell, we find that Virgilio references the “other time” he came this way.
+He presumably does so in order to reassure the pilgrim that he knows what he is doing.
+However, any reference to Virgilio’s first trip to lower Hell only serves to cast a shadow over our beloved guide, since it reminds us that he once undertook this same journey under the aegis of a very different power from the one that sends him now.
+In Inferno 2 Virgilio explains to Dante-pilgrim that he was sent to Dante’s aid by ladies from heaven, particularly Beatrice.
+In Inferno 9 Virgilio explains to Dante-pilgrim that he had been summoned to undertake the trip into lowest Hell on a prior occasion.
 The agent then was Erichtho, mistress of the dark arts.

 [8] Dante’s invented Virgilian backstory of Erichtho, the sorceress from Lucan’s Pharsalia who had the power to send Virgilio on a mission to lowest Hell, raises issues that problematize not only Virgilio, but also the status of Hell itself.
-How can Hell’s territorial integrity have been violated in such a way and by a pagan practitioner of the dark arts?
+How can Hell’s territorial integrity have been violated in such a way, and by a pagan practitioner of the dark arts?
 True, Erichtho did not enter Hell herself; she instead used Virgilio as her agent.
 But how did she have even such limited power?
+These questions are never explicitly acknowledged, let alone answered.

-[12] The periphrasis that Virgilio uses for Christ, calling Him the One who robbed Lucifer of his prey by taking the Biblical righteous out of “the highest circle” of Hell, sets the militaristic tone: this passage is devoted to Christ’s historical conquest of Hell.
-The marks of Hell’s ignominious defeat remain visible in the ruine, which function as reminders of Hell’s true impotence.
+[12] The periphrasis that Virgilio uses for Christ, calling Him the One who robbed Lucifer of his prey, sets the militaristic tone: this passage is devoted to Christ’s conquest of Hell.
+The marks of Hell’s ignominious defeat remain visible in stone, in the ruine, which function as reminders of Hell’s true impotence.

 Oh cieca cupidigia e ira folle,